denisakp/sangsue/CONTRIBUTING.md

 Our project maintainers are committed to responding promptly to issues, pull requests, and inquiries from contributors.
 We appreciate your time and effort in making this project better.

-Thank you for contributing to Sangsue!
+Thank you for contributing to SangSue!

 ## Attribution